PoorBillionaire/USN-Journal-Parser/README.rst

 **--csv**

 Using the CSV flag will, as expected, provide results in CSV format.
-For now, using the --csv / -c option will provide:
+Using the --csv / -c option provides the same USN fields as default output:

 * Timestamp
 * Filename